henriksommerfeld/blog-hugo/content/article/2018-10-06-there-are-only-temporary-solutions/index.md

 This is a reflection from an earlier job I had.
 It was at one of those large enterprises with monthly deploys and a development process documentation taking up 5 meters on a wall.

 For 8 years, consultants from one of the largest IT companies, had failed to deliver a company-wide identity solution (authentication/authorisation) that fulfilled the requirements.
-It was emphasised how important is was that this was done _right_ (opposite to _[fail fast][1]_).
+It was emphasised how important it was that this was done _right_ (opposite to _[fail fast][1]_).
 This became more and more frustrating, as it was holding back many other initiatives that needed a unified user management solution.
 So, one day two of our team members had enough and spent a sprint on investigating an alternative solution.

 A solution was presented that would take a few weeks to implement.
 With a lot of scepticism, we got an approval to go ahead with this alternative solution under the condition that it should only be considered a _temporary_ solution.
 This was emphasised a lot, a _temporary_ solution.